lujure/nsPopover/README.md

 The ``ns-popover-group`` specifies the group of popovers which should be closed when this instance is shown.
 This allows the construction of popovers that acts like a modal dialog.

+### ``ns-popover-active-class {String}``

+The ``ns-popover-active-class`` contains the name of a css class to append to the initiating element when the popover becomes active.
+The class is removed when the popover is closed.

 ### Programmatic Hiding of the Popover

 Register the ``hidePopover()`` function against a ``ng-click`` directive to hide the popover when a specific element is clicked (e.g. a close button):